FarisHalilovic/Monetize-task/README.md

 How to Run the Project?
 Follow these steps to run the project locally:

-1. Clone the repository to your local machine. git clone <repository-url>
+1. Clone the repository to your local machine: git clone (repository-url)

-2. Install dependencies.
+2. Install dependencies:
 npm install

-3. Start the development server. npm start
+3. Start the development server: npm start

 Visit http://localhost:3000 in your browser to view the application.